Solutions to today's health problems increasingly rely on improving knowledge and

 Course work includes:

-Elective Courses: of your electives are taken outside the Department of Public
+Elective Courses: Half of your electives are taken outside the Department of Public

 ), and advisement from the MPH program faculty.

 You apply to the MPH program in your first year of medical school.
 MCAT scores are